Industry

 How does your work relate to the vendor's professional services organization?

 Vendor professional services teams are good at getting the platform stood up.
-They're not always set up to handle manufacturing's specific complexity — plant-floor time tracking against production demand, shift differentials and union-driven overtime rules, manufacturing ERP integration for labor cost accounting, multi-site operations with site-specific union dynamics, and the long-cycle data retention manufacturing operations carry.
+They're not always set up to handle manufacturing's specific complexity: plant-floor time tracking against production demand, shift differentials and union-driven overtime rules, manufacturing ERP integration for labor cost accounting, multi-site operations with site-specific union dynamics, and the long-cycle data retention manufacturing operations carry.
 We work alongside the vendor's professional services team when the engagement structure calls for it, and we work in their place when the operation wants manufacturing-specific depth on the implementation team.
+Our team carries UKG platform certification depth comparable to vendor professional services teams (25 UKG-certified consultants firm-wide), with manufacturing-specific operational depth from the consultants we staff to manufacturing engagements.
 Either way, we own the configurations that have to keep working through union renegotiations, plant expansions, ERP upgrades, and the next platform modernization decision.

 What about post-migration data retention and historical archives?